 OSName – get OS name of computer

-OSLastBootupTime – get last boot up time of computer
+OSLastBootupTime – Get the last boot-up time of the computer

 PS C:\> Get-ComputerInfo | Select OSName, OSVersion, OSLastBootupTime,OSLanguage